How Commodity Inflation Reaches Broader Prices

 What commodity inflation can explain

 Commodity inflation helps explain why inflation can rise even when the initial shock begins far from the final consumer.
-It is especially useful when headline inflation appears to respond quickly to raw-material moves, margin pressure starts building in cost-sensitive sectors, or market participants are trying to separate cost-push inflation from other inflation drivers.
+It is especially useful when headline inflation responds quickly to raw-material moves, margin pressure builds in cost-sensitive sectors, or market participants are trying to separate cost-push inflation from other inflation drivers.

 Where commodity inflation can mislead